Gonzaga University | 502 East Boone Avenue | Spokane, WA 99258-0102 | (800) 986.9585

 CASHNet will accept your credit or debit card payment if you are using American Express, Diner's Club, Discover, MasterCard and Visa.
 The payment amount is subject to a non-refundable 2.75% service fee and the transaction will be charged in United States funds.
 The eCheck option through CASHNet is not currently available through a non-U.S. bank account.
 You may also mail a payment or come to the Student Accounts office and pay with cash, check or money order made payable in U.S. funds.

-Students may access CASHNet through http://zagweb.gonzaga.edu by entering their User ID (Gonzaga Student ID or Social Security number) and PIN.
+Students may access CASHNet through http://zagweb.gonzaga.edu by entering their User ID (Gonzaga Student ID) and PIN.
 Once logged on to Zagweb, click on the Electronic Billing, Payment, Deposits and eRefund link.
 Parents and other bill payers, once authorized by the student, may access CASHNet through http://zagweb.gonzaga.edu/authorizedpayer by entering their Login Name and Password.

 Students access CASHNet through Zagweb and therefore will use their Zagweb PIN.
 If you have forgotten your PIN, please contact the Help Desk at 509-313-5550 or the Student Accounts office at 509-313-6812.
 If you have not used Zagweb before, your PIN is your birth date.
 The format to enter your birth date is MMDDYY, no slashes or dashes.
 You will be requested to change your PIN to a more secure number after your initial visit to Zagweb.

-Students will access their Zagweb account and click on the Electronic Billing, Payment, Deposits and eRefund link.
-Click on "Review Billing Statement" Click on "Add New"in the Parent PINS Box.
-For printable instructions, please click the Step-by-Step Instructions link located at the top left-hand corner of this page.
+Students will access their Zagweb account, click on the Student tile and click on the Electronic Billing, Payment, Deposits and eRefund link.
+Click on "Add New" in the Parent PINS Box.

 After the student has set you up as an authorized payer, the student will need to provide you with your Login Name, the password is system generated and will be emailed directly to you.
 The authorized payer then goes to the following website address: http://zagweb.gonzaga.edu/authorizedpayer.
 For security purposes, the authorized payer will be required to change their password on their initial visit to CASHNet.